National Schism: Breakout of the National Defence government

-Upon his arrival in Thessaloniki, Venizelos in a speech argued the war was a struggle for freedom and for the right of small nations to exist peacefully.
+Upon his arrival in Thessaloniki, Venizelos, in a speech, argued that the war was a struggle for freedom and for the right of small nations to exist peacefully.
 Venizelos found himself having to organise and create a government with only the resources of the islands and part of Macedonia to pay for it all.
 Despite expectations, Britain and France were slow to support the new government, and only on 20 October 1916 was it announced that Britain and France would subsidise the Thessaloniki government.
 Despite Venizelos's best effort to appear moderate, many people, especially in "Old Greece", saw the revolutionary government as the beginning of social breakdown.
 The King in Athens saw the National Defence as an anti-monarchist coup with "the support of Republican France".

-By 1916 Greek had polarized to such an extent that neutrality was not longer possible, and everyone had to take a stand.
+By 1916, the Greek population had polarized to such an extent that neutrality was no longer possible, and everyone had to take a stand.
 Because the Orthodox church supported the king, the Venizelist movement took on an anti-clerical character.
-Opposition to Greece joining the war led the socialist movement to support Constantine.
+Opposition to Greece's joining the war led the socialist movement to support Constantine.

 National Defence Army Corps were created to support the Allies at the Macedonian front.
-This army consisted mostly of volunteers, but in many cases the Venizelist officers of the Defence used violence in their territory against deserters or royalists, or even clergy who supported Constantine, leading to bloody events (Naxos, Chalkidiki etc.).
+This army consisted mostly of volunteers, but in many cases the Venizelist officers of the Defence used violence in their territory against deserters or royalists, or even clergy who supported Constantine, leading to bloody events (Naxos, Chalkidiki, etc.).

 The royalist governments in Athens, meanwhile, continued to negotiate with the Allies a possible entry in the war, with Constantine asking from them to not recognize the Venizelist government, while the Venizelists from Thessaloniki insisted that Constantine was deluding them and had no intention to join the war.